Alarmod/MRI_MedicalAnalysis/ExtractYoloObjectsFromDICOM/README.md

 For correct execution You must copy opencv_world310.dll to x64\Release folder

 # Ways of using
-1. Run ExtractYoloObjectsFromDICOM.exe with parameter 1, which allows you to replace the original files with masks with expanded ones using dilate morphological operation
+1. Run _ExtractYoloObjectsFromDICOM.exe 1_, which allows you to replace the original files with masks with expanded ones using dilate morphological operation.
+Original PNG file with binary mask will be replaced.

-2. To generate training and testing datasets in Yolo format, run ExtractYoloObjectsFromDICOM.exe with parameter 0
+2. To generate training and testing datasets in Yolo format, run _ExtractYoloObjectsFromDICOM.exe 0_

 # Used programming languages
 C++